IATA-Cargo/ONE-Record/working_draft/API/docs/security/authn-transport-layer.md

         S-->>C: Exchange data over encrypted TLS connection
 ```

+**Guidelines on the usage of TLS in ONE Record:**

-Every ONE Record server MUST force the use of TLS for every ONE Record endpoint.
+- Every ONE Record server MUST force the use of TLS for every ONE Record endpoint.

-Every ONE Record MUST support TLS 1.2 or newer.
+- Eery ONE Record MUST support TLS 1.2 or newer.
 Furthermore, every ONE Record MUST set the minium TLS version to 1.2.
 A minimum TLS version only accepts incoming HTTPS connections from ONE Record clients that support the selected TLS protocol version or a newer version.

 !!! note